Altinity/clickhouse-operator/docs/grafana_setup.md

  - password: **admin**

 Login credentials are specified in [grafana.yaml](../manifests/grafana/grafana.yaml) as resource of **kind: Secret** and `base64`-encoded.

-Grafana is installed by now
+Grafana is installed by now.

 ## Setup Grafana & Prometheus integration
 In Grafana, navigate to **Data Sources** page with menu or directly as